Ahacad/learning/README.md

 ## Readme first

-**Languages of this repo**(or my language): Chinese, English, Japanese, Germany.
+**Languages of this repo**(or my language): Chinese, English, Japanese, German.
 All the books have links to *douban*, an awesome website of book reviews, albeit held back for political reasons.

 **Ideal effect of this repo**: when I want to dive into a subject I can easily find high-quality information here.